There are some truly biodegradable and compostable bioplastics. (Whats a bioplastic? Find out here)

 PLA or polylactide was discovered in 1932 by Carothers (at DuPont).

 While most agree that PLA plastic is indeed compostable, many say that it can only composted in large scale municipal schemes.
-As we don’t have many large scale municipal schemes, this is a pointless advantage.
+As we don’t have many large scale municipal schemes this they say is a pointless advantage.

 I say the days of large scale municipal schemes is fast approaching as governments aim to divert biodegradable rubbish from landfill sites.